Bed Bath and Beyond is closing 87 more stores. See the list - KTVZ

 Bed Bath and Beyond is closing another 87 stores as the struggling retailer barrels toward bankruptcy.

-The closing stores are in addition to the 150 closures Bed Bath and Beyond announced last August.
-Included in the new list is 5 buybuy Baby locations and all 49 remaining Harmon Face Value stores, which once sold cosmetics.
+These closures are in addition to the 150 closures Bed Bath and Beyond announced last August.
+Included in the new list are 5 buybuy Baby locations and all 49 remaining Harmon Face Value stores, which sold cosmetics, plus several of the retailer’s flagship-brand stores across the country.

 “As we continue to work with our advisors to consider multiple paths, we are implementing actions to manage our business as efficiently as possible,” a Bed Bath and Beyond spokesperson told CNN.
 “This store fleet reduction expands the company’s ongoing closure program.”